 Types of legal entities in Peru – Which Legal Entity Should You Use?

-Do you have a great business idea and are looking to find the right structure for your company in Peru?
-Depending on the activity that you plan to undertake, there are different legal entities regulated by the Peruvian Companies Law under which you can set up your new venture.
+Do you have a great business idea and are looking to understand the differences in legal entities in Peru?
+Depending on the activity that you plan to undertake, there are different legal entities in Peru that are regulated by the Peruvian Companies Law under which you can set up your new venture.

-Below is a list of 5 types of legal entities to set up your business in Peru most commonly used by foreign investors.
-Should you require more information regarding each of these legal entities, we recommend that you make contact with a professional company that has an extensive understanding of the legal Peruvian entities and have experience in the formation and incorporation of companies depending on the types of operations being conducted.
+Below is a list of 5 types of legal entities in Peru to set up your business, that are most commonly used by foreign investors.
+Should you require more information regarding each of these legal entities, we recommend that you make contact with a professional company that has an extensive understanding of the legal entities in Peru and has experience in the formation and incorporation of companies depending on the types of operations being conducted.

 Joint Stock Company (Sociedad Anónima or S.A)

-This type of company is the most popular type of legal entities in Peru for business entities as it’s fairly easy to open.
+This type of company is the most popular type of legal entity in Peru for business entities as it’s fairly easy to open.
 The legal entity requires a minimum of two shareholders and an initial capital contribution of s/.1000; approximately $350.
 Liability is limited to the amount of the contribution and the joint-stock company must have a Board of Directors and General Manager.

 Private Closed Corporation (Sociedad Anónima Cerrada or S.A.C)